ruskicoder/zalo-linux/README.md

 sudo chmod 4755 $HOME/.local/share/Zalo/electron-v22.3.27-linux-x64/chrome-sandbox
 ```

+## Known Limitations

+### Message Synchronization (Mobile to Desktop)

+⚠️ **Message sync from mobile devices to desktop is not functional** in this Linux port.

+**Issue**: The message sync feature's initialization chain is broken or disabled.
+When attempting to sync, the app shows an error: "Message sync interpreter not initialized."

+**Root Cause**: The sync controller never initializes during app startup, likely due to:
+- Server-side restrictions for Linux clients
+- Incomplete MacOS → Linux port
+- Missing initialization hooks in the ported code

+**Workarounds**:
+- ✅ Real-time messaging works when app is open
+- ✅ Messages sent from desktop are delivered normally
+- ✅ Use mobile app for accessing message history
+- ✅ Use Zalo web version for better sync support

+**Technical Details**: See `TASK-7-FINAL-ANALYSIS.md` for complete investigation results.

+### Voice/Video Calls

+Voice and video call functionality has not been fully tested and may not work reliably.

 ## Bugs

 There will be some bugs, as I don't have an understanding of how electron work, I won't be able to fix any bugs.